Board of Directors

 President Elect – Branch Administrator

-Lisa is a Certified Academic Language Therapist and is currently in practice as a licensed dyslexia therapist in Texas.
-Lisa began her career as a bilingual special education and ESL teacher after earning a M.Ed. degree from the University of New Mexico, Albuquerque and B.A. from Southern Connecticut State University.
+Lisa is a Certified Academic Language Therapist and currently practices as a licensed dyslexia therapist in Texas.
+She began her career as a bilingual special education and ESL teacher after earning a M.Ed. degree from the University of New Mexico, Albuquerque and B.A. from Southern Connecticut State University.
 Lisa received her academic language therapy certification from Rawson Saunders Institute and is an active member of the Academic Language Therapy Association, International Dyslexia Association, and the International Literacy Association.

 When Lisa is not teaching and doing advocacy work she also enjoys spending time outdoors with her husband, Chris, and their dog, Lola, and traveling with friends and family.
 Lisa and Chris are proud parents of a daughter and son who are currently attending college.